 Other contract actual deliverables include acquisition plans, project deliverables, schedules, and other support documentation.

 PPA stands for ‘Program, Project, and Activity.
 They are a government wide cost accounting practice.
 Vendors working with the USPTO should be given a PPA code by their Contracting Officer (CO) or Contracting Officer Representative (COR).
 This PPA code is required in our systems as well as on the invoices.

 No zero or negative amounts are allowed to be invoiced in Vendor Portal at this time.

 The opportunities tab within Vendor Portal has not yet been operationalized, however once this functionality becomes available, this is where you will find opportunities within the USPTO.
 Vendors can follow their individual opportunity link or public opportunity and respond directly to the request when logged in to Vendor Portal.

-For general questions or technical assistance with the Vendor Portal, send an email to VendorPortalHelp@uspto.gov or call the help desk at: 1-800-362-7861.
+For general questions or technical assistance with the Vendor Portal, send an email to VendorPortalHelp@uspto.gov or call toll free at 1-800-632-7861.